MarcelCutts/robotsonmars/README.md

 ## Assumptions
 This is a very basic piece of code, so sometimes the analogy of robots on Mars breaks down.
 These include, but are not limited to
 + No collision detection between robots
-+ Validation exists, but is in no way bulletproof
++ Validation exists, but it is in no way bulletproof
 + The euclidean plane of Mars is positive only